chicio/chicio.github.io/_drafts/2019-06-15-google-play-store-publish-pwa.md

 adb logcat | grep -e OriginVerifier -e digital_asset_links
 ```

 Now my blog PWA is published to Google Play store.
+Below you can find a video that shows you the installation from the Google Play store and the first open of the app.
+In the video you can also see the debug messages related to the digital asset links verification.

+{% include youtube.html videoId="s0o0AheYw9M" %}

  Go and download it immediately :cupid: !!!!